 Don't miss it!

-Register for my resume writing training here:
+Register for the training session of your choice here:

 See you there!